May 15th 2004

 There was an Awakeri derby in the 10th grade.
 Da Silva Awakeri Autos and Drain

 Tech Awakeri Diggers had a right good battle.
-The scoreline ended up favouring the
+The scoreline ended up favouring

 Autos 6 - 0, but Diggers certainly made them work for their win.
 Stephen Glassbrook,